Sustainability due diligence training: From compliance to good practice

 Registration:

-You can register through the "Register" button below.
+You can register under "Booking" at the bottom of this page.
 The training will be conducted in English, in Zoom.

 See more details and the topics of each session under "Agenda" down below.